Eduardodosanjos/Eduardodosanjos/README.md

 - I'm passionate about solving problems, learning, science and Technology.

--Always open to new challenges and ready to face changes.
+- Always open to new challenges and ready to face changes.

 <table>
  <tr>